rbino/live_bin/README.md

 so new requests are prepended at the top of the page without the need of refreshing.

+You can visit [mfpb.in](https://mfpb.in) to try it live (the app is behind a Load Balancer so it currently adds some extra headers to requests).

+## Local use

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`